DoubleML/doubleml-for-py/doc/guide/scores.rst

 Partially linear regression model (PLR)
 ***************************************

-For the PLR model implemented in :class:`~doubleml.double_ml_plr.DoubleMLPLR` one can choose between ``score='IV-type'`` and ``score='partialling out'``.
+For the PLR model implemented in ``DoubleMLPLR`` one can choose between ``score='IV-type'`` and ``score='partialling out'``.

 ``score='IV-type'`` implements the score function: